Information Governance and Ethics

 Home » Information Governance and Ethics

-The purpose of the West Midlands Secure Data Environment (WMSDE) is to improve people’s health and care through research, by enabling ethical, legal and publicly endorsed access to de-identified health data.
+The purpose of the West Midlands Secure Data Environment (West Midlands SDE) is to improve people’s health and care through research, by enabling ethical, legal and publicly endorsed access to de-identified health data.
 Health and care planners might also use health data through the SDE to design health and care services that work better for people living in our local communities.

 Information governance (IG) and health data ethics are crucial in managing the use of and protecting health data.

-This workstream, made up of IG and ethics experts from across the region, is responsible for ensuring that data access processes within the WMSDE meet national legal and ethical standards.
+This workstream, made up of IG and ethics experts from across the region, is responsible for ensuring that data access processes within the West Midlands SDE meet national legal and ethical standards.
 We put processes in place that ensure patient privacy is protected at all times, while enabling precious health data to be used to develop new treatments and healthcare pathways that will improve lives.

 What is information governance?